ruthie/ruthie.github.io/_posts/2014-12-24-an-hours-impact.md

 When you’re considering modifying a budget to add an ongoing time commitment, you can compare two plans directly, and be able to make claims with reasonable certainty about what you would do in the counterfactual if you don’t take on a commitment.

-Jeff Kaufman wrote about [keeping monetary choices donation neutral](http://www.jefftk.com/p/keeping-choices-donation-neutral) (he also mentions how he would approach some time tradeoffs).
+Jeff Kaufman wrote about [keeping monetary choices donation neutral](http://www.jefftk.com/p/keeping-choices-donation-neutral) (they also mention how they would approach some time tradeoffs).

 For many of us, donating money is going to be the most effective thing we do by a noticeable margin.
 If this is true of you, this probably means putting work in its own category, since regularly choosing to do something besides work with your work time is probably not donation neutral.
 If you don't think voting is an effective use of your time, but you still want to do it, go to the polls, but make sure you also meet your other time obligations for the week.